My name is Nehemie Yesashimwe. I live in Rwanda, where I write letters and hike.

 But as I expanded my horizons, I felt the need for a hands-on initiative that could turn my writing theory into practice.
-Then I created Greenny Ltd.
+I created Greenny Ltd.

 What I do with Greenny Ltd.

-In 2014, I attended a course titled “How to change the world” and learned about the tragedy of the commons.
+In 2014, I attended a course titled “How to change the world” on Coursera and learned about the tragedy of the commons.
 I completed the course but did not understand its message well until I went to Addis Ababa, Nairobi, Bujumbura, and Port Louis.

-If you agree that things like climate change or land degradation or obesity are real; and that humanity can hardly strive in such circumstances, I invite you to think about it today and do something.
+If you agree that things like climate change or land degradation or obesity are real; and that humanity can hardly thrive in such circumstances, I invite you to think about it today and do something.
 Anything.

 What I’m doing now

 - I’m publishing articles about the environment, healthy living, and sustainable development.
+I do this by sending letters to particular living and non-living things.

 - I’m developing environment-friendly business models in Rwanda.